Point Roberts, Washington: Relationship with Canada

 During the 1858 Fraser gold rush, prospectors from Victoria, BC who were attempting to avoid tax collection briefly settled Point Roberts.
 Their settlement was called Robert's Town and consisted of six wooden buildings, including a store and saloon, but lasted less than a year.

 In 1949, there was talk about Point Roberts seceding from the U.S. and joining Canada.
 A regional development plan for the Lower Mainland presented in 1952 suggested turning Point Roberts into an international park or leasing it for 99 or 999 years.
 In 1973, a drought that caused the wells to run dry created tensions between Point Roberts's U.S. and Canadian residents.
 The Americans threatened to cut off the Canadian residents' water supply — and hung up signs saying "Canadians Go Home" — unless the Canadian municipality of Delta agreed to provide water.
 An agreement signed on August 28, 1987, requires the Point Roberts Water District to purchase raw water on an annual basis from the Greater Vancouver Water District.
 Delta Fire Department also provides assistance to the Point Roberts volunteer fire department when requested.
-Until 1988, BC Tel (now Telus) provided telephone service; the sole exchange prefix of 945, officially part of area code 206, could also be dialed through area code 604 during the period of BC Tel ownership.
+Until 1988, BC Tel (now Telus Communications) provided telephone service; the sole exchange prefix of 945, officially part of area code 206, could also be dialed through area code 604 during the period of BC Tel ownership.

 After the September 11 attacks of 2001, security at border crossings—including Point Roberts—was increased, leading to long delays for residents.
 The Canadian border was closed to non-essential travel in March 2020 due to the COVID-19 pandemic, which had been worsening in both countries but especially in the United States.
-A study found that Point Roberts had lost 80 percent of its business and hundreds of seasonal residents as a result of the pandemic and border shutdown.
+In 2020, a study found that Point Roberts had lost 80 percent of its business and hundreds of seasonal residents as a result of the pandemic and border shutdown.
 The area, described as a "ghost town" by the local chamber of commerce director, had no confirmed cases of COVID-19 as of September 2020.
 A temporary ferry was set up by the Port of Bellingham in August 2020 to connect Point Roberts to the mainland, initially to Blaine and later to Bellingham.
 The Canadian government waived its mandatory COVID testing requirements for Point Roberts residents in February 2021, following negotiations with Washington state.
 The border was fully reopened for non-essential travel in August 2021 and the ferry service ceased the same month.

 During the COVID-19 pandemic, Point Roberts was acclaimed as the "safest place" for avoiding coronavirus due to its isolation from the mainland United States and Canada and very low case numbers.
 Because of limited access to the rest of Whatcom County and border closures into Canada, the case numbers remained very low.
+The City of Delta installed a chain-link fence at the end of English Bluff Road in 2025 to deter accidental crossings after an elderly man walked into Point Roberts.
+The fence was poorly received by local residents and at least one Delta council member demanded its removal.